jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Wait, wait, wait.
 FaceTime worked, so did Netflix and Google Maps.
 But is the medical records "lever" stuck?
 What will the ER doctor assess you by in case of a flood of patients?

-Did I hear that right, you aren't in contact with your doctor?
+Did I hear that right, you're not in contact with your doctor?
 What about your pharmacist?
 You're waiting on hold with your insurance company!
 Insurance is basically a bank-account for disasters, and now during a pandemic, you have no idea how much money you have?

 This all sounds like I'm talking to someone living through the 1918 Spanish Flu Pandemic.
 It's like science-fiction in reverse.
 Because, if someone in 1918 was teleported to 2020, they'd fit in just fine.